jawadahmed-dev/n-tier-architecture/README.md

 # N-Tier Architecture Template

 Welcome to the **N-Tier Architecture Template**!
 This repository provides a well-structured, scalable, and maintainable solution for building applications using the n-tier architecture pattern.
 The template is designed as a monolithic architecture but can be adapted for various use cases, making it a great starting point for developers looking to build robust applications.

-This template is free to use, modify, and distribute.
+This template is free for anyone to use, modify, and extend.
 Whether you're a beginner learning about layered architecture or an experienced developer looking for a solid foundation, this template has you covered.
 Contributions are welcome—feel free to fork, star, and submit pull requests!

 ## Table of Contents
 1. [Overview](#overview)